-Singapore's UPR was conducted based on three documents:
+Singapore's UPR will be conducted based on three documents:

 - A National Report submitted by the Singapore Government on the human rights situation in Singapore.
 It explains the policies and actions that the Government has adopted to improve the human rights situation in Singapore as well as the challenges and constraints faced.